-The Company has engaged Koch Project Solutions, LLC ("KPS") to complete front end engineering and design (FEED).
-Phase 1 of this effort (FEL-1) consisted of developing an execution plan and selection of service providers, and was completed in June, 2021.
+The Company has engaged Koch Project Solutions, LLC ("KPS") to complete engineering and design work.
+Phase 1 of this effort (FEL-1) consisted of developing an execution plan and selection of service providers, and was completed in June 2021.
 Phase 2 (FEL-2) included executing the engineering plan, engaging those service providers, and developing a cost estimate for the Texas Facility.
 The FEL-2 scope is complete.
-As part of FEl-2, a hazard and operability study (HAZOP) was completed for the Texas facility.
-A HAZOP study is a structured and systematic examination of the design to identify and evaluate problems that may represent risks to personnel or equipment.
-The preliminary air emissions permit is being prepared.
-3D modelling of the Texas recycling facility is nearing 30% completion.
+As part of FEL-2, a hazard and operability study (HAZOP) was completed for the Texas facility.
 KPS and the Company have prepared and are reviewing an interim project cost estimate.
 This interim estimate will be used as the basis for the final project cost estimate prepared at the end of Phase 3 (FEL-3).
-The execution plan for FEL-3 is being finalized
+The execution plan for FEL-3 is being finalized.

-At the end of FEED and subject to a final agreement expected between KPS and the Company, KPS is anticipated to lead the Company's engineering, construction, and construction/vendor teams - Sacre Davey Engineering ("SDE"), PCL Industrial Construction Ltd. ("PCL"), Studi Tecnologie Progetti S.p.A. ("STP"), Koch Modular Process Systems ("KMPS"), and Duke Technologies (formerly, Process Dynamics Inc.) - through the completion of detailed design, construction, commissioning, and start-up.
+At the end of FEL-3 and subject to a final agreement expected between KPS and the Company, KPS is anticipated to lead the Company's engineering, construction, and construction/vendor teams - Sacre Davey Engineering ("SDE"), PCL Industrial Construction Ltd. ("PCL"), Studi Tecnologie Progetti S.p.A. ("STP"), Koch Modular Process Systems ("KMPS"), and Duke Technologies (formerly, Process Dynamics Inc.) - through the completion of detailed design, construction, commissioning, and start-up.
 KPS intends to wrap all elements of project delivery under its leadership providing the Company with a single point of responsibility for engineering, construction, commissioning, and start-up.